openhab/openhab-alexa/README.md

 ### Create Smart Home Skill

 Use the following guide to setup amazon, note that the node deployment script publishes to "{AWS_FUNCTION_NAME}-{AWS_ENVIRONMENT}", so you might want to call yours "openhab-development" if your AWS_FUNCTION_NAME = "openhab".
 Also choose "nodejs" as the lambda runtime type.
+Select `v2` as `Payload version` in the `Build` tab of the skill configuration.

 For more in-depth guides on deploying Smart Home Skills see: